Nicholaswogan/photochem/docs/docs/build_from_source.md

 Here is a breakdown of the dependencies:

 - `photochem_clima_data` - All model data (e.g., photolysis cross sections etc.)
-- `python numpy scipy pyyaml numba astropy h5py threadpoolctl` - Packages needed to run Photochem
+- `python numpy scipy pyyaml numba astropy astroquery requests h5py threadpoolctl` - Packages needed to run Photochem
 - `scikit-build cmake ninja cython fypp pip c-compiler cxx-compiler fortran-compiler` - Packages needed to build Photochem.
 Critically, this includes C and Fortran compilers.
 - `git` - Needed to download the Photochem source from the internet
-- `jupyter matplotlib` - Only needed to run notebooks/plotting
+- `jupyter matplotlib` - Needed to run tutorial notebooks and to plot results.

 Next, we need to download Photochem from the internet with `git`.